26 Feb Sigma Black Drizzle BA Stout

 As far as comparisons go, it’d be crazy not to say I find some similarity between this and Burial in Space.
 There’s a thick, richness in both the flavor and mouthfeel that are becoming distinguishingly Sigma.
 While the beers themselves are leaps and bounds apart flavor wise, I also think of Southern Star Black Crack because the barrels are so well balanced.

 Sigma Black Drizzle was released last Sunday (2/24/2018) at the brewery, and it’s probably all gone.
 But you can hit up the homies at Hop Drop to get some bottles delivered because they always got the goods.
 If you’ve never had a 330ml bottle, go ahead and get 2.
 They’re small, and while this beer’s shareable, you’ll probably want to have one to age.
+But, since it’s in bottles, be careful on your way home not to expose them to the sunlight.
+Here are 4 lies you may have been told about skunked beer.
 Use code “BEERCHRONICLE” for 10% off your beer delivery.

 Sigma Black Drizzle BA Stout